comsystan/comsystanj/description/Description1DSignal.md

   - The number of gliding boxes is (signal length)-(box size)
   - Note: The number of subsequent and particularly of gliding boxes can be very high
 - Marwan et al., 2007, PhysicaD, [DOI 10.1016/j.physrep.2006.11.001](https://doi.org/10.1016/j.physrep.2006.11.001)

+### Complexity analyses - Rescaled auto-density RAD
+- RAD measures the distance to criticality
+- cRAD centered RAD for symmetric distributions
+- For noisy and short sequences
+- The delay (tau) for the difference vector can be set (a relaible value value is the first minimum of the autocorrelation
+- Signals should be opened with the CSAJ Signal Opener
+- Optional surrogate data analysis
+- Analysis of Entire signal or Subsequent/Gliding boxes
+- Notes for Subsequent/Gliding box:
+  - the box size should not be larger than 1/3 of the signal length
+  - The number of subsequent boxes is (signal length)/(box size)
+  - The number of gliding boxes is (signal length)-(box size)
+  - Note: The number of subsequent and particularly of gliding boxes can be very high
+- Harris et al., 2024, Phys Rev X, [DOI 10.1103/PhysRevX.14.031021](https://doi.org/10.1103/PhysRevX.14.031021)

 ### Complexity analyses - Standard HRV measurements
 - Standard HRV measurements (e.g. for 24h ECG Holter recordings)